Paying by cheque

 Reasons for a dishonoured cheque may include:

-- non-sufficient funds (NSF) in your account
+- non-sufficient funds in your account

-- irregular signature, meaning your signature on the cheque differs from the sample signature in the financial institution
+- an irregular signature, meaning your signature on the cheque differs from the sample signature in the financial institution

 - a difference between the amount written in words and the amount written in numbers

-Making a complaint about a cheque cashed on your account
+Filing a complaint about a cheque cashed on your account

-If you have a complaint about a cheque that has been cashed on your account, contact your financial institution.
+If you have a complaint about a cheque that was cashed on your account, contact your financial institution.

 All federally regulated financial institutions must have a complaint-handling process in place to resolve disputes with consumers.